KliemannNoah/OwlQuest/README.md

 # OwlQuest

-This project is a game being made for Curriculum 432:Game Design 2
+This project is a game being made for Curriculum 432: Game Design 2

 The game is called OwlQuest, and is a resource collection game for younger players